LibreQoE/LibreQoS/README.md

 # LibreQoS
 A tool to traffic shape hundreds of clients and reduce bufferbloat using fq_codel.
-This is alpha software, please do not deploy in production.
+Features device import integration with LibreNMS and UNMS.
+This is alpha software, please do not deploy in production without thorough testing.

 ## Lab Requirements
 * Edge and Core routers with MTU 1500 on links between them